msprev/panzer/README.rst

 Passing messages to external processes
 ======================================

-External processes have just has much information as panzer does. panzer sends its information to external processes via a json message.
+External processes have as much information as panzer does. panzer sends its information to external processes via a json message.
 This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
-Postprocessors are an exception; they do not receive a json message (if you find yourself needing it, you should probably be using a filter).
+Postprocessors are an exception;
+they do not receive a json message (if you need it, you should probably be using a filter).

 ::